 Continuing Education for Estheticians

 At National Laser Institute, we offer a variety of courses to fit your learning goals!
-The best part: Courses can be completed in just 2 weeks.
+The best part: Courses can be completed in just two weeks.

-The first half of the course is spent in the classroom where you will learn things like facial anatomy, tissue interaction and pre- and post-patient care.
-The remaining days will be spent doing clinical hands-on training in our educational setting.
+The first half of the course is spent in the classroom where you will learn facial anatomy, tissue interaction and patient care.
+The remaining days are spent in our state-of-the-art educational setting where you will receive clinical hands-on training.

 By the end of the course, you will feel prepared to confidently administer laser treatments for any skin type in a variety of medical aesthetic setting, including medical spas, physician’s offices and other medical practices.